Bridging Crystal Structure and Material Properties via Bond-Centric Descriptors: High-Throughput workflow

 \textbf{1.
 Self-consistent field (SCF) calculation.} We performed DFT SCF calculations using the Quantum ESPRESSO (QE) package~\cite{pwscf} to obtain the electronic ground state and charge density.
 Additional settings (functional\cite{PBE}, pseudopotentials\cite{psl}, $\boldsymbol{k}$-point meshes, smearing, and convergence thresholds) are provided in Appendix A.

 \textbf{2.
-Non-self-consistent field (NSCF) calculation.} For subsequent Wannier downfolding, we carried out NSCF calculations with an increased number of bands.
+Non-self-consistent field (NSCF) calculation.} For subsequent Wannier downfolding calculations, we carried out NSCF calculations with an increased number of bands.
 The total number of bands was empirically set to

-where $N_{\mathrm{atomorb}}$ is the total number of atomic valence orbitals included in the projection and $N_{\mathrm{atom}}$ is the number of atoms in the primitive cell (See TABLE \ref{tab_ele} in Appendix).
+Here, $N_{\mathrm{atomorb}}$ is the total number of atomic valence orbitals included in the projection and $N_{\mathrm{atom}}$ is the number of atoms in the primitive cell (see TABLE \ref{tab_ele} in the Appendix).
 Both SCF and NSCF steps were executed with \texttt{pw.x} in QE\cite{pwscf}.

 \textbf{3.
-Atomic-orbital projections.} Using \texttt{projwfc.x} of QE\cite{pwscf}, we computed (i) the projection matrix between atomic orbitals and Kohn-Sham eigenstates, $\langle a \mid n \rangle$, and (ii) the overlap integrals between neighboring atomic orbitals, $\langle a \mid b \rangle$.
+Atomic-orbital projections.} Using the \texttt{projwfc.x} module of QE\cite{pwscf}, we computed (i) the projection matrix between atomic orbitals and Kohn-Sham eigenstates, $\langle a \mid n \rangle$, and (ii) the overlap integrals between neighboring atomic orbitals, $\langle a \mid b \rangle$.
 Here $|a \rangle$ and $|b \rangle$ denote atomic-like orbitals, and $|n \rangle$ denotes a Kohn-Sham eigenstate obtained from the DFT calculations above.

 \textbf{4.
-Closest Wannier Functions downfolding.} To capture the orbital renormalization in the crystal field, we constructed CWF using atomic orbitals as guiding functions to downfold the plane-wave Kohn-Sham subspace into a compact Wannier basis\cite{cwf}.
-This procedure yields a CWF-based tight-binding Hamiltonian and RDM for each system.
+Closest Wannier Function (CWF) downfolding.} To capture the orbital renormalization in the crystal field, we constructed CWFs using atomic orbitals as guiding functions to downfold the plane-wave Kohn-Sham subspace into a compact Wannier basis\cite{cwf}.
+This procedure yields a CWF-based tight-binding Hamiltonian and reduced density matrix (RDM) for each system.
 Algorithmic details and numerical settings are provided in Appendix B.

 \textbf{5.
-ICOHP-based bond analysis.} We analyzed bonding using crystal orbital Hamilton population (COHP) and its energy integral (ICOHP) for all interatomic pairs with real-space distances shorter than 6~\AA.
-The resulting bond-resolved energetics was used to quantify bond strength across all distinct bonded pairs\cite{cohp0,cohp,cohp2}.
+ICOHP-based bond analysis.} We analyzed bonding using the crystal orbital Hamilton population (COHP) and its energy integral (ICOHP) for all inter-atomic pairs with real-space distances shorter than 6~\AA.
+The resulting bond-resolved energetics were used to quantify bond strength across all distinct bonded pairs\cite{cohp0,cohp,cohp2}.
 Additional details are provided in Appendix C.